amarjeet4296/-30DaysPetProjectsinPy/prime number/read.md

 One can also be written as 1=1×1×1×…×1, which contradicts the fundamental theorem of arithmetic, so it is not prime.

 With the invention of computers, a super computing power, in the technological era of today, prime numbers, their study and applications are greatly in demand because of so many peculiar properties they possess.

+Thus study of prime numbers is still very interesting and challenging.
+Because of such deep routed in mathematics, study of prime numbers is contributed immensely.